-Development of the RAF indicators are included in MuniFin Group's standard monthly risk reporting to the EMT and the Board of Directors, including its Risk Committee.
-The Group's liquidity portfolio's ESG score is monitored on a quarterly basis and reported through the Group's standard risk reporting to the EMT and to the Board.
+In regard to the internal reporting on ESG risks, development of the climate-related and environmental risk specific RAF indicators are included in MuniFin Group's monthly risk reporting to the EMT and the Board, including its Risk Committee.
+The Group's liquidity portfolio's ESG score is monitored on a quarterly basis and reported through the Group's risk reporting to the EMT and to the Board.